apache/dolphinscheduler-website/docs/en-us/dev/user_doc/globalParams.md

 ##### The use of parameters:

-When you are defining a node, that node may use all three of these parameters, such as ${parameter name}.
-The priority of three parameters is ①>②>③, that is, when three parameter names are repeated, prioritize the value of ①, followed by ②, and the last is ③.
+When you are defining a node, the node may use all three of these parameters, such as ${parameter name}.
+The priority of three parameters is ①>②>③, that is, when three parameter names are repeated, the value of ① is preferred, followed by ②, and the last is ③.
 The parameters currently can apply to all nodes.

-It should be noted that the partial parameter may exist the same name when using the upstream node to pass the parameters.
-If this happens, the program will use the non-null value of it.
+It should be noted that the partial parameters may exist the same name when using the upstream node to pass the parameters.
+If this happens, the program will use the non-null value of them.
 If more than one non-null value exists, the value passed by the upstream node that ends first is selected.
-Users need this in advance when defining the process.
+The user needs to know this in advance when defining the process.

-For example, the relationship in the figure below:
+For example, the relationships are shown in the figures below:

-1: The first case is explained by shell node first
+1: The first case is explained by the shell nodes.

 ![png01](https://dolphinscheduler.apache.org/img/globalParam/image-20210723102938239.png)